Should My Baby Drink This?

-The only drinks your baby needs are breastmilk or iron-fortified formula.
-Your baby still needs the nutrition from breastmilk or formula to grow up healthy.
-Most babies this age will still be nursing or taking a bottle four or five times a day until their first birthday.
+The only drinks your baby needs are breastmilk or formula.
+Your baby still needs the nutrition from breastmilk or formula for healthy growth and development.
+Between the ages of 6 and 12 months, most babies will still be nursing or taking a bottle 4 or 5 times a day.Should babies drink water?

 The American Academy of Pediatrics recommends no juice until at least baby's first birthday.
 Even all-natural or freshly squeezed juice has as much sugar as soda, and it lacks the dietary fiber found in whole fruit.